isomerpages/mlaw-corp/news/speeches/_posts/2015-12-01-Opening-address-by-Senior-Minister-of-State-for-Law-and-Finance-Ms-Indranee-Rajah-SC-at-the-Community-Mediation-Centre-Mediators-Appointment-Ceremony-and-Appreciation-Dinner-2015.md

 ---
-layout: post
-title: Opening address by Senior Minister of State for Law and Finance Ms Indranee Rajah SC at the Community Mediation Centre's Mediators' Appointment Ceremony and Appreciation Dinner 2015
+title: 'Opening address by Senior Minister of State for Law and Finance Ms Indranee Rajah SC at the Community Mediation Centre''s Mediators'' Appointment Ceremony and Appreciation Dinner 2015'
 permalink: /news/speeches/opening-address-by-senior-minister-of-state-for-law-and-finance-
 breadcrumb: Speeches
-collection_name: news

 ---

 1 Dec 2015 Posted in [Speeches](/news/speeches)